 Be genuinely happy for other people in your life when they do well.
 Someone else’s gain is rarely ever your loss.
-In fact, I believe that positive momentum is infectious.
-If a friend or colleague in your social or professional circle has success then their energy ultimately impacts everyone else in that environment.
+In fact, positive momentum is infectious.
+If a friend or colleague in your social or professional circle has success, then their energy impacts everyone else in that environment.
 Have you ever noticed misery loves company?
-Well, so does happiness, self-fulfillment and good fortune.
+Well, so do happiness, self-fulfillment, and good fortune.
 The people in your life will either lift you up or hold you down.
 It is all in how you look at it.

 - No One Became Wealthy Worrying for Others (moneyning.com)

 - Steps to Building a Positive Attitude (mylittleblackpen.wordpress.com)

 - How Not To Be Jealous (mademan.com)

 - Ideas for breaking the habit of being judgmental?
 Please share! (joyofspa.com)

 - The Downside of Success: How Social Comparison Theory Instructs (psychologytoday.com)

 - How To Attract Positive Energy And Positive People Into Your Life (tipsonalltopics.wordpress.com)

 - Celebrate Your Peers (capacity-building.com)